edems96/raf-decompiller/README.md

 League of Legends .raf and .raf.dat decompiller

-You can decompile your League of Legends .raf and .raf.dat files
+You can decompile your League of Legends .raf and .raf.dat files.
+Tested and works on Windows 7 (64bit).

 ===============